jschauma/puddy/README.md

      queries using DNS over HTTPS (i.e., in combination with the -d option).

-     When specified, puddy will try to look up a suitable netblock for the given country via the site http://services.ce3c.be/ciprg/, then set the ECS option.
+     When specified, puddy will try to look up a suitable netblock for the given country via data from the site https://www.nirsoft.net/countryip/, then set the ECS option.

      If you wish to disable the use of the ECS extension altogether, then you can pass 'none' as an argument to the -c flag, yielding a netblock of